Blog

 5. Growing demand for social media marketing

-The growth of social media marketing has been setting trends in marketing technology for years — and 2021 has been no exception.
+The growth of social media marketing on various social media platforms has been setting trends in marketing technology for years — and 2021 has been no exception.
 The playbook that marketers previously used to connect with audiences has changed, introducing unique tendencies:

 That’s why conscientious marketing teams shifted their focus to customer support and valuable content instead, aiming to become a seamless presence for their communities.